2018 Astronomy Highlights

 Start of Daylight Saving Time for most of continental US and Canada.
 As of this day, the east coast is six hours ahead of the Hawaiian Islands and the west coast is three hours ahead of Hawai‘i.
 The Hawaiian Islands do not observe Daylight Saving Time.

-As with Jupiter in early April, Saturn shines at its brightest as it hits opposition on June 15.
-There is a straight line between sun, earth and Saturn; the ringed planet rises at sunset, is overhead all night, sets at dawn.
+As with Jupiter in May, Saturn shines at its brightest as it hits opposition on June 27.
+There is a straight line between sun, Earth, and Saturn; the ringed planet rises at sunset, is overhead all night, sets at dawn.

 Earth at aphelion, furthest point from the sun in the earth’s yearly orbit.